AmyCuiLi/DepictStructBioinf/README.md

 Note - Negative indices in "posns" will be ignored, as pymol interprets negative numbers as the end of a range (eg. -27 is interpreted as 0-27)

 ### Families.py
-Provides the dictionary "annotations".
+Provides the dictionary "families".
 For example
 ```
 families = {}
 families['all_a3a'] = ['4xxo_A','4xxo_B','2m65_A']